Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have combined to score more than 64.5 points in one game this season.
+- Florida Atlantic's games have gone over 64.5 points in only one opportunity this season.

-- Saturday's total is four points lower than the two team's combined 68.5 points per game average.
+- Saturday's total is 4.0 points lower than the two team's combined 68.5 points per game average.

-- The 51.6 combined points per game that these two squads have allowed this season are 12.9 fewer than the 64.5 total in this contest.
+- This contest's total is 12.9 points more than the 51.6 these two squads combine to allow per game this season.

 - The Hilltoppers and their opponents have scored an average of 66.3 points per game in 2021, 1.8 more than Saturday's total.

-- The 64.5 over/under in this game is 12.5 points higher than the 52 average total in Owls games this season.
+- The 52.0 PPG average total in Owls games this season is 12.5 points fewer than this game's over/under.

 Western Kentucky Stats and Trends

-- In Western Kentucky's 10 games this year, it has six wins against the spread.
+- Western Kentucky has played 10 games, with six wins against the spread.

-- This season, the Hilltoppers have an ATS record of 4-1 in their five games as a favorite of 10.5 points or more.
+- The Hilltoppers have been favored by 10.5 points or more five times this season and are 4-1 ATS in those matchups.

-- Western Kentucky has eclipsed the over/under in 66.7% of its opportunities this year (six times in nine games with a set point total).
+- Western Kentucky's games this year have gone over the point total six times in nine opportunities (66.7%).

-- Western Kentucky is 6-3 against the spread and 6-4 overall in games when it records more than 23 points.
+- Western Kentucky is 6-3 against the spread and 6-4 overall in games when it scores more than 23.0 points.

-- When Western Kentucky picks up over 393.9 yards, the team is 5-3 against the spread and 5-4 overall.
+- When Western Kentucky amasses more than 393.9 yards, the team is 5-3 against the spread and 5-4 overall.

-- The Hilltoppers have 13 giveaways this season, while the Owls have 16 takeaways .
+- This year, the Hilltoppers have 13 turnovers, three fewer than the Owls have takeaways (16).

 - Find the latest spread and moneyline odds for Western Kentucky at SISportsbook.